tzolov/geode-dashboard/README.md

 ## [Geode JMX To Grafana](./jmx-to-grafana)
 [<img align="left" src="http://img.youtube.com/vi/e2UlWm1w2yY/0.jpg" alt="zeppelin-view" hspace="10" width="130"></img>](https://www.youtube.com/watch?v=e2UlWm1w2yY)
-The [Geode JMX Grafana Dashboard Video](https://www.youtube.com/watch?v=e2UlWm1w2yY) illustrates the approach.
-It shows how to deploy and start the `jmx-to-grafana` and how to build Grafana dashboards using the geode jmx feed.
 Geode distributed system real-time metrics visualization with Grafana dashboard.
 Geode uses a federated `Open MBean`  to manage and monitor all members of the distributed system.
 Single MBeanServer aggregates
 MBeans from local and remote members and provides a consolidated, single-agent view of the